ATHLETES FOR NATURE

 By purchasing one of our branded apparel items you not only become a part of the movement but you also help us at TLI create more resources and deliver our outreach programmes, which gets more people out in nature.

 The amount you pay is split between the apparel cost and a donation to The Lentil Intervention (tax-deductible in NZ only at this stage).
 Contact us for banking details and to send us your postal address.

-Plogga is a movement created by Swede Erik Ahlström and followed by people with the urge to live in a clean world.
-The word comes from the Swedish words picking up rubbish and jogging mixed into one: plocka (pick up) + jogga (jog) = plogga.
+Plogga is a global movement created by Swede Erik Ahlström that mixes picking up rubbish and jogging into one; plocka (pick up) + jogga (jog) = plogga.
 As part of Athletes for Nature, we encourage people to undertake physical movement whilst living in a cleaner world.

 We all enjoy playing in a clean and safe environment so next time you head out for a walk or run in the forest, on the footpath or along the beach, pick up rubbish along the way.

 Athletes for Nature endeavours to address 4 of the 17 Sustainable Development Goals (SDGs) as set out by the United Nations, established as the blueprint to achieving a better and more sustainable future for all by addressing global challenges such as climate change and environmental degradation.

 Click on our targeted SDGs to learn more about them.